CharlieMallon/hackathonHero/README.md

 First, select A song!
 Each song has a different difficulty level so choose wisely!
 Once the game starts, you will see directional arrows sliding down your screen at different speeds and intervals according to the rhythm of the song.
 The goal is to tap the correct arrow when it reaches the target at the bottom of the screen.
 If your timing is good, your score will increase.

-On keybards, use the arrow keys ←↑→↓ and on your mobile device, simply tap the correct target at the bottom of the screen.
+On keyboards, use the arrow keys ←↑→↓ and on your mobile device, simply tap the correct target at the bottom of the screen.
 Good luck!

 ## Setup